diku-dk/futhark/docs/error-index.rst

-The update of ``b`` is fine, but if ``b`` was allowed to alias ``a`` (hence occupying the same memory), then we would be modifying ``a`` as well ~~ a violation of referential transparency.
+The update of ``b`` is fine, but if ``b`` was allowed to alias ``a`` (hence occupying the same memory), then we would be modifying ``a`` as well, which is a violation of referential transparency.

 As with most uniqueness errors, it can be fixed by using ``copy xs`` to break the aliasing.
 We can also change the type of ``f`` to take a